hcorona-zz/recsys-101-workshop/docs/instructions.md

 ### Installing and configuring Python

 * You need python 3.x installed in your laptop.
-Click on the [Python website](https://www.python.org/downloads/) for more info based on the OS you work with.
+Click on the [Python website](https://www.python.org/downloads/) for more info based on the OS you work with. (if you have Windows, check out the additional instructions at the end of the document)

 * You Also need to install a few [python packages](https://pypi.python.org/pypi) such as Pandas, SciPy and Jupyter: